AvieTechy/Testing-PRJ-SM/project/HW2/22127435/content/2_features.md

 ### Inputs

 - **Status Dropdown**:
-  - A predefined, non-editable list of options (e.g., COMPLETED, ON_HOLD, PENDING, SHIPPED, CANCELLED).
+  - A predefined, non-editable list of options.
   - User must select an option from the list.

 - **Update Status Button**: